200 C How Much Fahrenheit

 Beyond the Basic Conversion: Understanding the Science

 The conversion formula isn't just a random equation; it's rooted in the fundamental differences between the Celsius and Fahrenheit scales.
 The factor of 9/5 (or 1.8) reflects the relative size of the degree intervals on each scale.
-A change of 1°C is equivalent to a change of 1.8°F. The addition of 32 accounts for the different zero points.
+In real terms, a change of 1°C is equivalent to a change of 1.
+8°F. The addition of 32 accounts for the different zero points.

 Inverse Conversion: Fahrenheit to Celsius